Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***Who can comment on, reshare, or like my public post?***
 Any logged-in Diaspora user can comment on, reshare, or like your public post.

-***Does posting to "public" include contacts in any deselected aspects?***
+***What happens if I deselect one or more aspects when making a public post?***
-Yes, but the post will only appear in the stream for the selected aspects, even if everyone (the public) will be able to see it on your profile.
+For the contacts in those deselected aspects, the post will _not_ appear in their stream, but they and everyone else on the internet will still be able to see it on your profile page.

 ###PRIVATE POSTS